Arnaud-BARBIER/Multi-strategy-backtest-engine/README.md

 ## What this project is

-This is not just a collection of trading scripts.

 It is a research framework built to help move from a raw strategy idea to a reproducible and interpretable backtest workflow, with a clear separation between:

 - signal generation